Moulithar/Moulithar/README.md

 - 🌱 I’m currently mastering React Js
   ## About Me

 Hello!
-I'm Moulithar, a front-end developer with a focus on React, HTML, CSS, and Bootstrap.
-I'm a beginner in React and JavaScript, working toward mastering front-end development within a year.
-I'm enthusiastic about learning Redux, Redux Toolkit, TypeScript, and various React libraries.
+I'm Moulithar, a front-end developer with a focus on React.

-- Skills: React, HTML, CSS, Bootstrap, Javascript
+- Skills: React, Javascript
 - Learning: TypeScript, AI/ML

 Feel free to explore my projects and join me on this exciting journey!